 The Expert Group presented a report on its work in November 2017.
 The report recommends assessing the need to develop further interconnection capacity, reflecting the different energy realities in EU countries and the different roles interconnectors play in supporting the completion of the internal energy market, enabling the integration of renewables and ensuring security of supply.

-In the light of this report, in the Communication on strengthening Europe's energy networks published in November 2017, the Commission proposed to refine the 15% through a set of additional and more specific thresholds.
+In the light of this report, in the Communication on strengthening Europe's energy networks published in November 2017, the Commission proposed to operationalize the recommended 15% target through a set of additional indicators and minimum thresholds.
 The use of these thresholds will serve as indicators of the urgency of the action needed in order to help the EU achieve its energy policy and climate objectives.